jzhupan/Image-To-Text-Translator-App/README.md

 Rapid Google API Translator: total of 104 Languages

-## Languages Google might not support but Languages that Tesseract can extract text of:
+## Languages Google might not support but Tesseract can extract text of:

 - Assamese
 - Tibetan